Not many businesses can say they are truly a pioneer in their space, particularly in the world of finance.

 Competitors such as Yolt are making great advancements in this space in an attempt to become an all-in-one finance app.

-I’ve digressed, but these are all important things to take into consideration when determining a businesses position in their market.
+I’ve digressed, but these are all important things to consider when determining a business’s position in its market.

 Moving on from this, we’re now going to take a look at how you can set up Money Dashboard.